yangyi02/video_motion_mnist/exp002/README.md

-global motion but using fully convolutional network to predict every pixel motion use 2 frames instead of 2 frames, the second frame is the supervision
+global motion but using fully convolutional network to predict every pixel motion use 2 frames, the second frame is the supervision does not work